-The abdomen is the part of the body located between the thorax and the pelvis, which is separated from the thorax by a diaphragm and the true pelvis by an imaginary plane.
-Previously, the anterior abdominal wall supports it, then the spine and back muscles.
-Skin, superficial fascia, deep fascia, muscles, layers of fascia (transverse fascia), extra peritoneal connective tissue and the outer layer of the peritoneum of the anterior abdominal wall.
+It is the part of the body located between the thorax and the pelvis.
+Which is if separated from the thorax by a diaphragm and.
+Then the true pelvis by an imaginary plane.
+Previously, if the anterior abdominal wall supports it then.
+The spine and back muscles.
+Skin, superficial fascia and deep fascia.
+Muscles, layers of fascia (transverse fascia) and extraperitoneal connective tissue and.
+The outer layer of the peritoneum of the anterior abdominal wall.

 Types of abdominal pain:

-Depending on the origin, there may be different types of abdominal pain.
+Depending on the origin.
+There may be different types of abdominal pain.

 It is caused by the stimulation of the visceral nerves by a harmful agent.
-Which may be a living organism, toxins, mechanical stimuli such as stretching, excessive muscular contraction or ischemia.
-Visceral pain is dull by nature, poorly located and in the midline.
+Which may be a living organism, toxins, and mechanical stimuli.
+Such as stretching, excessive muscular contraction or ischemia.
+However visceral pain is dull by nature.
+Poorly located and in the midline.